 Hubspot says that 64% of users are more likely to buy a product online after watching a video, so if you have the time to dedicate to creating short videos, you’ll see the results.
 You could even try going live on Facebook, it’s a fool-proof way of engaging your users while also attracting new ones.

 While social media is a great free tool for driving traffic to your site, you cannot underestimate the power of paid ads.
 The algorithms on social media platforms have made it extremely difficult to get reach on your posts, so unless you go viral like Amazon did with the cat post, your efforts are going to have minimal impact.

-Therefore, the best way to reach your target market is by setting up a series of ads on the social platforms you get the most engagement on.
+Therefore, one of the best way to reach your target market is by setting up a series of ads on the social platforms you get the most engagement.

 Later down the line you’ll present them with an ad for your Black Friday promotion showing the new sale price of your products, or the discount code you’re offering.
 It’s essentially a way of saving abandoned carts, as it entices back old customers that you didn’t quite manage to convert.

 To set up a remarketing campaign on Facebook you’ll need a Facebook Business Manager account.
 You’ll then need to create a Facebook Pixel and install this code onto your shop, which is easy with the EKM Facebook Pixel feature.
 Next, you’ll want to create a custom audience for ‘website traffic’, say within the last 30 days or 60 days.
 Create an ad campaign that you’ll target to that audience, with details of the Black Friday offers or promotions, set your budget, the time frame the ads will be displayed for and then publish the changes.